-Recent research (Garcia and Schaller, 1995; Kakes, 1998; Dolado and Maria-Dolores, 1999; Peersman and Smets, 2001b) has highlighted that monetary policy has stronger effects on economic activity in recessions than in expansions.
-However, these studies do not distinguish between various explanations for this asymmetry.
-In this paper we shed some light on this question by analysing which industries are relatively more affected in downturns.
-We proceed in two steps.
-First, we estimate the effects of a common monetary policy shock on eleven manufacturing industries in seven countries of the euro area (Austria, Belgium, France, Germany, the Netherlands, Italy and Spain) and document the cross-industry heterogeneity of the output effects of an area-wide monetary policy innovation.
-We show that in line with the literature mentioned above most industries are more strongly affected in cyclical downturns than in booms.
-There are, however, considerable cross-industry differences in the degree of asymmetry across business cycle phases.
+In this paper we analyse the effects of a common monetary policy shock in eleven manufacturing industries in seven countries of the euro area (Austria, Belgium, France, Germany, the Netherlands, Italy and Spain).
+First, we document the cross-industry heterogeneity of the output effects of an area-wide monetary policy innovation.
+Following recent research on cyclical asymmetries in the effects of monetary policy, we also show that most industries are more strongly affected in cyclical downturns than in booms.
+Also in this case, there are, however, considerable cross-industry differences in the degree of asymmetry across business cycle phases.